Pear in mind: A blog in the public interest

 Unfortunately, there is deception in these bargains, because a single combination meal can approach or exceed the daily limit of sodium or added sugars, making it nearly impossible for people to eat these foods while maintaining a healthy diet.
 The average nutrient profile of a default combination meal in the U.S. has 2,110 milligrams of sodium and 68 grams of sugar, the equivalent of consuming more than 16 packets of salt and 17 packets of sugar in one meal.

 The beverage offering in these “value” meals is often the biggest contributor to both calories and sugar.
 This is no surprise considering that sugary drinks are the top contributor to U.S. adults’ intake of added sugars.
-And restaurants have consistently increased their sugary drink offerings as well as their sugar content.
-Between 2012-2017, 63 of the largest US chain restaurants increased sweetened beverage offerings by 82 percent, averaging 60.5 grams of sugar, with statistically significant yearly increases in the calorie and sugar content of sugar sweetened beverages.
+And restaurants have consistently increased their beverage offerings as well as their sugar content.
+Between 2012-2017, 63 of the largest US chain restaurants increased sugar sweetened beverage offerings by 82 percent, averaging 60.5 grams of sugar, with significant yearly increases in calories and sugar content.

 Even at their “small size” these sugary beverages have large amounts of added sugars.
-A report recently released by the Center for Science in the Public Interest found that the nation’s 20 largest chains consistently serve drinks with more than an entire day’s worth of added sugars, with most chains packing more than a day’s worth of added sugars into a “small” size.
-Most chains also put one and a half days’ worth or more of added sugars into a single “medium” or “regular” drink, and two days’ worth into a “large.”
-These extreme amounts of added sugar in even moderate or small sizes indicate a strong need for warnings to inform consumers about the amount of added sugars sold in drinks and other menu items.
+A report recently released by the Center for Science in the Public Interest found that the nation’s 20 largest chains are consistently serving up drinks with more than an entire day’s worth of added sugars, with most chains packing one and a half days’ worth or more of added sugars into a single “medium” or “regular” drink, and two days’ worth into a “large.”
+These extreme amounts of added sugar in even moderate or small sizes indicates a strong need for warnings to inform consumers about the amount of added sugars sold in drinks—as well as other menu items.

 As we slowly start to recover from the COVID-19 pandemic, there is more need than ever for consumers to focus on improving our health and nutritionally managing chronic conditions like diabetes and high blood pressure.
 Chain restaurants should want to support the health of communities as they rebuild and take steps to provide their customers with transparent information about the extreme amount of added sugars in the foods and beverages that they are offering.

-Aiming for policy change at fast-food chains is particularly critical because they disproportionately saturate communities of color and offer food of lower nutritional quality than other restaurants.
+Aiming for policy change at chain restaurants is particularly critical because chains disproportionately saturate communities of color and offer food of lower nutritional quality than other restaurants.
 Warnings can help encourage chains to rethink their menus, improving the food environment.
 We need to empower consumers with the information they want and need to make healthy choices when ordering food at restaurants because nutrition is a priority in every community.